Data Breach Policy

 Step 5: Record keeping requirements

-- Office of ILGA will maintain an internal register of all eligible date breaches impacting ILGA.
+- OILGA will maintain an internal register of all eligible date breaches impacting ILGA.

 - ILGA will maintain a public notification register on the ILGA website.
 This will be a public notification register of eligible data breaches where ILGA is unable to notify, or it is not reasonably practicable to notify affected individuals.

-For further detailed requirements of our internal and external reporting, personnel must consult our Data Breach Response Plan.
+- For further detailed requirements of our internal and external reporting, personnel must follow the Data Breach Response Plan.

 To ensure that ILGA personnel are and remain aware of their obligations under the MDNB Scheme, ILGA will:

-- Provide training on this Policy and our Data Breach Response Plan to raise awareness and appreciation of these privacy obligations generally;
+- Socialise this Policy and the Data Breach Response Plan when available to raise awareness and appreciation of these privacy obligations generally

 - Provide refresher and on-the-job training as required; and